-Bob is a 58 years old man with overall decent health who has his job as a factory worker in Minneapolis, the largest city in the state of Minnesota in the United States.
-Clearly enough, Bob’s job does not offer him a fortune to live a fancy luxury life.
-But Bob loves what he does and as long as the salary is able to cover the bills, Bob feels ok with it.
+Bob was a 58-years-old man who worked as a factory worker in Minneapolis.
+His job did not provide him with a great enough fortune to live a fancy luxury life.
+Nevertheless, Bob loved what he did, and as long as the salary was able to cover the bills, he would be completely OK with it.

-Everything was perfectly fine until a day when he found himself in the emergency room due to some chest pains.
-Doctor later announced that he has atherosclerosis and will need a coronary bypass operation as soon as possible.
-However, Bob is just a contract worker, which means he has no health insurance.
-And that fact leaves him with the only two options at the time.
-He can choose to deplete all his life saving and take a loan out for 150,000USD to take the surgery, or he can choose to do nothing, maybe take some drugs, but basically just hope for the best.
+Everything was perfectly fine, until a day when he found himself in the emergency room due to some chest pains.
+The doctor later announced that he had atherosclerosis and needed to undergo a coronary bypass operation as soon as possible.
+As Bob was just a contract worker, he had no health insurance, which left him with only two options.
+He could deplete all his life saving by taking a loan out for 150,000USD to perform the surgery, or he could do nothing and hope for the best.

 A new way abroad

-Apparently, none of the choices sounds very appealing but that was all he has.
-So Bob was taking his time weighing the two until the other day when he went online and chanced on an address where he can possibly get a third option, a website called Planet Hospital.
-Planet Hospital is a website that connects people to private sector medical care facilities in the developing world.
-After wandering around the website for a while, Bob is now looking at going to India after seeing the 10,000 USD price tag.
+Apparently, none of these choices sounded very appealing to him.
+Hence, Bob was taking his time weighing the two, until one day when he went online and chanced upon a website called Planet Hospitals.
+This was a platform that connected people to private sector medical care facilities in the developing world.
+After wandering around the website for a while, Bob then examined the option of going to India after seeing a 10,000 USD price tag.
 He ended up getting the Sun, Sand, and Surgery package.
-With this package, he received the airfare, as well as a week, staying at a resort overlooking the beach – all that for 10,000 USD.
-By taking the package, Bob has become the popularly termed medical tourist who crosses borders to obtain health in an environment outside their own.
+With this package, he received the airfare, as well as a week at a resort overlooking the beach – all for just 10,000 USD.
+By taking the package, Bob became the popularly termed medical tourist who crossed borders to obtain healthcare in a country aside from their own.

 An economical solution

-Getting back to Bob, Bob is just one case of the 56 million Americans under age 65 who have trouble paying medical bills according to data analyzed by Nerd Wallet Health with sources from the U.S. Census, Centers for Disease Control, the federal court system, and the Commonwealth Fund.
+Getting back to Bob, he is just one of the 56 million Americans under age 65 who have trouble paying medical bills, according to data analyzed by Nerd Wallet Health with sources from the U.S. Census, Centers for Disease Control, the Federal Court System, and the Commonwealth Fund.

-The term medical tourism itself might sound a little bit strange and exotic to some people.
-However, it is in fact just a rapidly growing phenomenon.
-It has become widespread by an increasingly empowered patient base searching for quality, affordability, availability, and accessibility in healthcare.
-That’s why Medical Travel Asia – a leading medical tourism company with a new project GO.CARE – is established to connect patients with the best healthcare providers at the most affordable price.
+The term medical tourism itself might sound a little bit exotic to some people.
+However, it is just a rapidly growing phenomenon.
+Its current popularity is the result of an increasingly empowered patient base searching for quality, affordability, availability, and accessibility in healthcare.
+That’s the reason why GO.CARE – a leading medical tourism company in Asa – is established: To connect patients with the best healthcare providers at the most affordable price.

 1. Medical tourism, your health can now be outsourced: Krystal Rampalli at TEDxUMN